evolvingweb/puppet-apt/README.md

 * `apt::params`: Sets defaults for the apt module parameters.

 * `apt::update`: Runs `apt-get update`, updating the list of available packages and their versions without installing or upgrading any packages.
 The update runs on the first Puppet run after you include the class, then whenever `notify  => Exec['apt_update']` occurs; i.e., whenever config files get updated or other relevant changes occur.
-If you set `update['frequency']` to `true`, the update runs on every Puppet run.
+If you set `update['frequency']` to `'always'`, the update runs on every Puppet run.

 ### Types